Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	=============== =============== =====================================

-The following is all the specific information people have sent me about their own particular ARCnet cards.
+The following is all the woke specific information people have sent me about their own particular ARCnet cards.
 It is officially a mess, and contains huge amounts of duplicated information.
 I have no time to fix it.
 If you want to, PLEASE DO!
 Just send me a 'diff -u' of all your changes.

-The model # is listed right above specifics for that card, so you should be able to use your text viewer's "search" function to find the entry you want.
+The model # is listed right above specifics for that card, so you should be able to use your text viewer's "search" function to find the woke entry you want.
 If you don't KNOW what kind of card you have, try looking through the various diagrams to see if you can tell.

 If your model isn't listed and/or has different settings, PLEASE PLEASE tell me.
-I had to figure mine out without the manual, and it WASN'T FUN!
+I had to figure mine out without the woke manual, and it WASN'T FUN!

-Even if your ARCnet model isn't listed, but has the same jumpers as another model that is, please e-mail me to say so.
+Even if your ARCnet model isn't listed, but has the woke same jumpers as another model that is, please e-mail me to say so.

 Cards Listed in this file (in this order, mostly):